-In order for investors to fulfil this advantages, your startup must comply with the following standards:
+In order for investors to fulfil these advantages, your startup must comply with the following standards:

-Unfortunately there’s not a specific portal to access this allowance, therefore get in touch with a French Accountant.
+Unfortunately, there’s not a specific portal for you to access this allowance.
+Therefore you will have to get in touch with a French Accountant.

 Your startup’s attractiveness to investors has changed a lot since 2013.
 In that year Germany has launched a grant, called INVEST, specifically designed for Business Angels.

-The ideas is that individuals that purchase shares in an innovative startups receive a 20% grant on their investment when they invest, at least, €10,000 per Company.
+The ideas is that you can purchase shares in an innovative startups and receive a 20% grant on your investment when you invest. you must invest at least, €10,000 per Company.

 Angel investors can apply for an acquisition grant for investment up to €500,000 per year.

-Since 2017, in case of a shares disposal, it is possible for angel investors to compensate the taxes paid on the profit with an exit grant of 25% of the profit.
-That applies on the shares whose purchased was carried out with the acquisition grant.
-The shares must be sold within 10 years and the exit grant must not exceed 80% of the acquisition cost of the acquired shares.
+Since 2017, in case of the disposal of a share, it is possible for angel investors to compensate the taxes paid on the profit.
+With an exit grant of 25% of the profit.
+That applies to the shares whose purchase was carried out with the acquisition grant.
+The shares must be sold within 10 years.
+On top of this the exit grant must not exceed 80% of the acquisition cost of the acquired shares.